18 Frequently Asked Questions *

 - Is your brain mush because you watch so much TV?

 - Probably.
-But, also, I don't leave home without a book.
+But, I'd like to think I offset the mush with reading.
 Anything and everything Roxane Gay writes.
-Books in my bag right now: The Wrong Way to Save Your Life by Megan Stielstra, and Yrsa Daley-Ward’s poetry, bone.
-And always my latest copy of Bust.
+Books in my bag right now: Feel Free by Zadie Smith, and Yrsa Daley-Ward’s poetry, bone.

 - What are your favorite foods?